FelixOnline/v2/content/articles/2013-3-7-getting-to-the-points-of-lichtenstein.md

 subtitle: >
   40 years of comic book trippyness
 date: "2013-03-07 23:50:53 +0000"

 # Attributes from Felix Online V1
 id: "3447"
 old_path: /arts/3447/getting-to-the-points-of-lichtenstein
 aliases:
  - /arts/3447/getting-to-the-points-of-lichtenstein
+imported: true
+comments:
+ - Well this is embarrassing Apparently nobody gets puns any more  Lichtenstein was famous for making use of Pointillism Points get it A joke so stealthy it flies under the radar of humorAt least get the spelling right in the title so i actually fell like reading the articlefeel hahaYoure the hero Felix needs not the one it deservesAbove comment is aimed at you Charles Thomas

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true